marissadolorfino2024/Rosetta2024_hw3/README.md

 * [ ] Upload a screenshot of the terminal in your VSCode
 * [ ] Upload a screenshot of the results from running 'pip install numpy'
 * [ ] Upload a screenshot of the results in your terminal when you type python and hit enter
-* [ ] Contact your research mentor / PI and request access to the university VPN and to the high performance computing cluster (HPC) that you will be using for your research this summer.
-In the next homework, we will check that you have gained access to these resources, as they will be important for the codeschool.

 ## Python Problems 1, 2, and 3 (found the homework3.ipynb notebook)